 More recently, singer Amy Winehouse died of alcohol poisoning after a lonely vodka binge in her home.
 Her BAC was a shocking 0.40 g/dL; the binge followed a period of abstinence, which compromised Winehouse’s tolerance.

 If you see signs of alcohol poisoning in others or experience symptoms personally, seek medical help immediately.
-If you feel your drinking or that of a loved one is increasingly health-threatening, please call Beauterre Recovery Institute or use the contact form below.
+If you feel your drinking or that of a loved one is increasingly health-threatening, please call Beauterre Recovery Institute.